-- 1. Install A0 plain roll paper at Roll 1. - 2.
+- 1. Install A0 plain roll paper at Roll 1, upper drawer's your side. - 2.
 Enter Engine Maintenance mode and print the engine test pattern 15 (see 2.3.12 Print on p.
 2-25). - 3.
 Measure the cut squareness.

 Refer to Item 7 Cut Squareness in 7.2 Troubleshooting Print Specification Problems (p.
-7-4) for more information about measuring methods and standard values. - 4.
-If your measured values do not fall within the standard value range, remove the cutter cover, loosen the two screws on both sides of the cutter mounting plate, and adjust as necessary. - (a) Remove the COVER-CUT with seven screws.
+7-4) for more information about measuring methods and standard values.

+4. If the cut squareness does not fall within the standard value range, remove the roll paper drawer cover and loosen the two screws on the right and left sides of the cutter mounting plate.